Welcome to Start TODAY. Sign up for our Start TODAY newsletter to join the 30-day challenge and receive daily inspiration sent to your inbox.

 Starting with 20 minutes gives you enough time to warm up and push yourself to your max effort before cooling down.
 Eventually, working up to 30 minutes a day is ideal, but my motto is that slow and steady wins the race!
 Bite off an exercise goal that you can chew — and chew it consistently.

-After you’re able to commit to the 20 minutes of movement a day consistently for a few weeks, I then recommend fine tuning your exercise routine by focusing on your goals.
+After you’re able to commit to the 20 minutes of movement a day consistently for a few weeks, I then recommend fine tuning your routine by focusing on your goals and choosing a type of exercise accordingly.
 Typically, my clients are stressed and holding onto fat in their midsection.
 So I recommend choosing a form of exercise that helps them de-stress.
 It may be going on a walk, sweating it out with a HIIT workout, or having some fun by doing some dance cardio.
 If toning is the goal, start to incorporate 20 minutes of strength training a few days each week.

 Once 20 minutes of movement is a habit, make 30 minutes of strategic exercise the goal.

 Once you’ve made 20-minute workouts a habit, you can start to increase the amount of time you’re exercising to that recommended 30 minutes a day.

 Does thinking about committing to 30 minutes a day seem overwhelming?
 That’s OK.
 Following this two-step plan of attack will help you get there:

 - First, start with five minutes a day to prove to yourself that you can habitually exercise.

 - Then, work on steadily increasing that workout time to 10 minutes, then 15, and so on.